rosanof/guidance-rtb/README.md

 1. Deploy external NLB: `kubectl apply -f deployment/infrastructure/deployment/bidder-external.yaml`
 2. Get DNS hostname of the loadbalancer: `kubectl get services bidder-external -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`

-# How to use the RTB guidance with N‌etworkBr‌idge
+# How to use the RTB guidance with Heimdall

 ## Responder (bidder application)

 The below steps do not reflect the EKS Endpoints approach yet, these steps will be included shortly.
-The current setup is showing the steps for internal NLB setup with N‌etworkBr‌idge.
+The current setup is showing the steps for internal NLB setup with Heimdall.

 Provision internal NLB for your responder app (see "How to use NLB with RTB Kit").
 The NLB will be placed in the private subnets, marked with tag `kubernetes.io/role/internal-elb: 1` which is set by the infrastructure provisioning (through CDK).